Ternary and quaternary positroids

 \section{Abstract}

 A positroid is an ordered matroid realizable by a real matrix with all nonnegative maximal minors.
 Postnikov gave a map from ordered matroids to Grassmann necklaces, for which there is a unique positroid in each fiber of the map.
-Here, we characterize the ternary positroids and the set of matroids in their respective fibers, referred to as their positroid envelope classes.
-We show that a positroid is ternary if and only if it is near-regular, and that all ternary positroids are formed by direct sums and 2-sums of binary positroids and positroid whirls.
-We fully characterize the envelope classes of ternary positroids; in particular, the envelope class of a positroid whirl of rank-$r$ contains exactly four matroids.
+Here, we give forbidden minor characterizations of ternary and quaternary positroids.
+We show that a positroid is ternary if and only if it is near-regular, and that all ternary positroids are formed by direct sums and $2$-sums of binary positroids and positroid ordered whirls.
+We prove that a positroid is quaternary if and only if it is $U^2_6, U^4_6,$ and $P_6$-free.
+Under the map from ordered matroids to Grassmann necklaces, we fully characterize the fibers of ternary positroids, referred to as their positroid envelope classes; in particular, the envelope class of a positroid ordered whirl of rank-$r$ contains exactly four matroids.